getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 ![Similar Issues]({% asset guides/grouping-and-fingerprints/similar-issues.png @path %})

 {% capture __alert_content -%}
-Future issues will get added to the merged set only if they match one of the stacktraces in the merged set??
+Future issues will get added to the merged set only if they match one of the stacktraces in the merged set
 {%- endcapture -%}
 {%- include components/alert.html
     title="INFO"